 DARK AND RISKY

 Do you know where the longest caves in the world are?
-It is not a question that has given us sleepless nights but we found the answer right below our RV...hundreds of feet below.
+It is not a question that had given us sleepless nights but we found the answer right below our RV...hundreds of feet below.
 We have moved on 75 miles south and found them in the Mammoth Cave National Park.
 This network of enormous caverns and tunnels stretch for an incredible 425 miles.
 The intrigue of this subterranean, three dimensional system of passageways has lured many spelunkers to their lonely deaths over the years but we felt it safe to don our walking shoes, pay the fee and take a tour.

 We walked for two long hours from cavernous cathedrals to the tightest passages, until we eventually came out to the surface thinking we might not do that again.